gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-firebase.md

 With this you will have the app initialized manualy.
 After that you can manage and fix your github workflow from: https://github.com/your-account/yout-repo/actions

-Dont forget to update your static pages before push!
+Don't forget to update your static pages before push!

 ## Manual Deploy